 The status of my trademark application is “Advertised before acc” or “Advertised” or “Accepted & Advertised”.
 What does it mean?

 The status is shown to be as “Advertised before acc” or “Advertised” or “Accepted & Advertised” when the trademark application is advertised/published in the Trade Marks Journal.
-This is one of the final stages in the trademark registration process.
-Once the trademark is published in the Trade Marks Journal, 4 months time is given for any third party to oppose the registration of the trademark.
+This is one of the final stages of the trademark registration process.
+Once the trademark is published in the Trade Marks Journal, 4 months is given for any third party to oppose the registration of the trademark.
 If no oppositions are filed during the 4 month opposition period, then the trademark registration certificate is usually issued within 3 months thereafter.

 The status of my trademark application is “Opposed”.
 What does it mean?